How To Use AeroPoints To Establish Permanent Ground Control Points Across Your Site

 PCN_Method.png

 Once processing is complete, download the CSV (simple) file for future use during full site surveys.
+If you uploaded multiple AeroPoint surveys and processed them separately, download multiple CSV (simple) files, then combine them into a single file.

 The Z values are measured from the top of the AeroPoints, so to understand the correct height of the ground underneath the AeroPoint, you can subtract the thickness of the AeroPoint from the survey report's height data.